emerald-dao/beginner-dapp-course/README.md

 ## 🙋 How to Submit Quests

-Step 1: Create a Github repository.
+Step 1: Decide on a place to store your quests (ex. a Github repository)

 Step 2: Put your quests answers in the repository in a well organized manner.